kuzzleio/documentation/src/core/1/guide/guides/essentials/real-time/index.md

 More information about the [Document Notification format](/core/1/api/essentials/notifications/#documents-changes-messages)

 ::: warning
-Messages published with the <a href="/core/1/api/api-reference/controller-realtime/publish">realtime:publish</a> method are not persistent in the database.
+Messages published with the <a href="/core/1/api/api-reference/controller-realtime/publish">realtime:publish</a> method are not persisted in the database.
 :::

 ## Database notifications

 Kuzzle's real-time engine allows you to subscribe to notifications corresponding to changes in the database.

-Subscription to a database changes is done via the [realtime:subscribe](/core/1/api/api-reference/controller-realtime/subscribe) method, it takes 3 parameters:
+Subscription to a database changes is done via the [realtime:subscribe](/core/1/api/api-reference/controller-realtime/subscribe) method, taking 3 parameters:
  - name of the index,
  - name of the collection you want to watch,
  - subscription filters contained in the `body` of the request.